farsonJava/catalog/README.md

 In order to run this application you need Tomcat 9+.

 # Challenges
-## Understanding the client model and HTTP to master the control flow of java servlet programs
+## Understanding the client model and HTTP to control the flow of java servlet programs by secure session handling

 Although HTTP methods are stateless, they suggest a client model.
 In order to become comfortable with the servlet API and have command over the control flow of your program it's important to distinguish between the various components